Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - A.8.1.v) Fast debug info must be kept off.
 - A.8.1.w) Debug profiler must be kept off.
 \
-- A.8.1.x) Exception: Using Optifine in glitched categories is not recommended.
+- A.8.1.x) Exception: Using OptiFine in external glitched categories or in runs that use Oneshot pre 1.13 is not allowed.
 - A.8.1.y) Light, Standard, and Ultra are the only versions of OptiFine that may be used.
-This excludes Multi-Core, Smooth, and AA releases for Minecraft pre-1.3.
+This excludes Multi-Core, Smooth, and AA releases for Minecraft Pre 1.3.
 #entangled[Entangled Rule(s):]\
 #entangled[A.8.1 is referenced by: ] #entangledRule("A.6.4.b.i")\
 A.8.2) All versions of Fabric Loader are allowed.
-- A.8.2.a) Guidance: Fabric Loader is required to load all other non-Optifine mods.
+- A.8.2.a) Guidance: Fabric Loader is required to load all other non-OptiFine mods.
 - A.8.2.b) Guidance: Version 0.16.0+ should be used as some mods only support this version of Fabric Loader and above.
 - A.8.2.c) Clarification: FabricAPI must not be used.
 A.8.3) All versions of Legacy Fabric Intermediaries are allowed.
 - A.8.3.a) Clarification: Legacy Fabric LWJGL must not be used, which is bundled in the first party Legacy Fabric MultiMC Instances.
 A.8.4) All official LWJGL 3 releases up to v3.3.3 are allowed for Minecraft 1.13+.
 Official GLFW versions up to 3.3.8 are allowed.
-Woofdoggo's #formatLink("https://github.com/tesselslate/resetti/blob/d8eb8634c2efe60e9a1c19f3cf5c30288cc93cfc/contrib/glfw-xinput.patch")[Linux GLFW xinput patch] may be used.\
+Woofdoggo's #formatLink("https://github.com/tesselslate/resetti/blob/d8eb8634c2efe60e9a1c19f3cf5c30288cc93cfc/contrib/glfw-xinput.patch")[Linux GLFW xinput patch] or #formatLink("https://github.com/tesselslate/waywall/blob/ad569de1ddae6b034c7095795a42f044746a55a7/contrib/glfw.patch")[GLFW patch for Waywall] may be used.\
-A.8.5) Rules relating to what Fabric mods are legal and the conditions of their use are documented on the #formatLink("https://github.com/Minecraft-Java-Edition-Speedrunning/legal-mods")[legal-mods] Github repository.
+A.8.5) Rules relating to what Fabric mods are legal and the conditions of their use are documented on the #formatLink("https://github.com/Minecraft-Java-Edition-Speedrunning/legal-mods")[legal-mods] GitHub repository.
 Some mods have special conditions of use, such as for use in Set Seed categories only, as described in the README.md.
 - #formatNote[A.8.5.note) legal-builds.csv documents every currently legal jar file.
 Use of a Fabric mod jar not listed in that file at the time of the run is illegal and will cause your run to be rejected.
 The files stored in the GitHub are not intended users to download directly and instead we recommend you use other tools provided to do so, linked in the README.
 Previously legal builds of mods are often made illegal upon updates for closer vanilla parity or bug fixes, do not assume that just because the mods you have installed were legal at the time they are still legal now.
 A grace period of a month to update mods is typically given for parity updates, this is often shorter for bug fixes.]
 A.8.9) If SeedQueue is used, you must not increase the max queued seeds beyond 30.
 The mod enforces this limit, you must not make any attempts to bypass it.\
 A.8.10) All versions of Ornithe Intermediaries are allowed.\
 A.8.11) Fabric Intermediaries are allowed.\
-A.8.12) You must not abuse unintended advantageous behaviours of ExtraOptions.\
+A.8.12) <A.8.12> You must not abuse unintended advantageous behaviours of ExtraOptions.\
 Unintended advantageous behaviours include but are not limited to:
 - A.8.12.a) Measuring eyes on Soul Sand or Soul Soil with Soul Speed while FOV effects are reduced (i.e. when the FOV Effects slider is less than 100%)
 - A.8.12.b) Measuring eyes underwater while submerged FOV effects are reduced (i.e. when Control Submerged FOV is enabled and the FOV Effects slider is less than 100%)